jmcarriedo/jmcarriedo/README.md

 <ul>
   <li>To learn AI and machine learning.
 Do projects related to health/medical field.</li>
   <li>Already built blockchain projects.
 Need to do more and explore other applications.</li>
-  <li>Daily goal: to never stop studying and to become a better coder 🙇‍♀️</li>
+  <li>Daily goal: to never stop learning and to become a better coder 🙇‍♀️</li>
 </ul></div>

 ![Mac OS](https://img.shields.io/badge/mac%20os-000000?style=for-the-badge&logo=macos&logoColor=F0F0F0)